-Here we will cover a brief overview of the core skills and attributes required by network leaders and I will also introduce you to a self-assessment tool with some simple and practical tips to support you in your day to day work.
+In this blog, we will cover a brief overview of the core skills and attributes required by network leaders.
+I also introduce a self-assessment tool with simple and practical tips to support day-to-day work.

 Network Leadership in Practice